The Ultimate Hawaii Travel Guide

 Growing up in California, we have always gone to Hawaii at least once a year on a family vacation, and thinking about it, I think I’ve been to Hawaii more than I’ve been to any other destination in the world!
 This is because it is simply the perfect spot for families, for beach-lovers, and for everyone.
 Some of my best memories as a kid are sliding down the hotel water slides, dancing with hula girls during a luau on Ka’anapali beach, and seeing my first sea turtle while snorkeling.
 I treasure all of our family trips to Hawaii, which is why I continue to get the can’t-fight-it urge to keep coming back year after year, and why I know that all of you will love it.

-Hawaii is made up of eight main islands, all that cater to a different traveler…
+That depends on what you’re looking for!
+Hawaii is made up of eight main islands, all that cater to a different traveler.

-Stretches of beautiful beaches, luxe hotels, and great snorkeling make this island the top Hawaiian destination.
-There’s a reason Conde Nast readers have voted Maui the best island in the world again this year — for 17 years and counting!!!!
+My personal favorite island of Hawaii, Maui is the resortiest of all the islands, and has a little bit of everything.
+Stretches of beautiful beaches, luxe Maui resorts, and great snorkeling make this island the top Hawaiian destination, year after year.
+There’s a reason Conde Nast readers have voted Maui the best island in the world — for 17 years and counting!!!!

-This has been one of my favorite resorts my whole life.
+This has always been one of my favorite Maui resorts.
 Located at the end of Ka’anapali beach at Black Rock, the hotel boasts some of the best snorkeling on the island right outside of your hotel room.
-The pool is to die for, winding around most of the property, and the hotel staff does everything they can to make your stay memorable, from their luaus and activities to their nightly sunset jumps off of Black Rock (daring hawaiian men jump off of the famous rock and into the ocean for the sunset show!).
+The pool is to die for, winding around most of the property, and the hotel staff does everything they can to make your stay memorable, from their luaus and activities to their nightly sunset jumps off of Black Rock (daring Hawaiian men jump off of the famous rock and into the ocean for the sunset show!).
 It’s also a Starwood Preferred Guest ( spg.com ) resort (look into becoming a member if you travel a lot, great discounts and earn points for luxury hotel stays).

 Located a couple miles down Kaanapali beach from the Sheraton is the Westin.
 Another one of my personal favorites.
 It has five pools, complete with slides and waterfalls, a golf course, and great oceanfront restaurants.
 It is a top notch family resort with tons of activities that will definitely make your trip.
 Another Starwood Preferred Guest resort!